mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 std::vector<std::byte> sites;     // parent genome
 ```
 ### Mutation Signatures
-The overwrite and insert signatures contain a segment vector.
-The segment vector allows for mutations to multiple sites.
 **Overwrite**
   * Loops through segment vector
   * Adds overwrite mutations to the changelog